rtbenfield/tylerbenfield.me/src/pages/blog/react-context-performance.md

 This is great for large projects that require flexibility, but can be confusing if you are new to React.
 It also doesn't help that there is a lot of misinformation on the web, not from malicious intent of the author but simply from lack of a full undestanding of how React works.

-I've heard a lot of people recently saing that React Context can lead to performance issues.
+I've heard a lot of people recently saying that React Context can lead to performance issues.
-I'm a big supported of using Context and have not experienced performance problems with using it, so I did some searching and read a few articles that discussed the performance problems.
+I'm a big supporter of using Context and have not experienced performance problems with using it, so I did some searching and read a few articles that discussed the performance problems.
 All of the articles I read were using Context in inefficient ways that would absolutely lead to unnecessary rerenders.
 I thought it would be best to demonstrate how to use Context in efficient ways and hopefully debunk some of the myths spreading on the web.